My goal is to explain how Fibery is different from Coda and what strengths and weaknesses it has. Coda is a powerful, but weird product.

 💪 Formulas in Coda are super-powerful.
 Best implementation I’ve seen.
 Good help, good formatting, nice autocompletion.

-In Fibery formulas are quite easy as well with a good help and autocompletion, but there are no text formulas yet and formulas are less powerful:
+In Fibery custom formulas are quite easy as well with a good help and autocompletion, but there are no text formulas yet and formulas are less powerful:

 Views show information from databases.
 Views are windows into the data.